SolaceDev/solace-dev-codelabs/markdown/solace-js-mqtt-pg/solace-js-mqtt-pg.md

 **Here are the steps:**

-- Navigate to `mqtt-consumer/src/index.js` and uncomment Lines 18 and 41-49, delete or comment out Line 52.
+Navigate to `mqtt-consumer/src/index.js`

+1. uncomment `import { PrismaClient } from "@prisma/client";` ,
+2. uncomment the code block after `//initialize and connect prisma client`,
+3. comment out `let prismaClient = null;`

-- Navigate to `mqtt-consumer/src/event-handlers.js` and uncomment Lines 20-27.
+Navigate to `mqtt-consumer/src/event-handlers.js`

+1. uncomment the code block after `// do some business logic`

+Negative
-Double check to make sure your comments are correct, and then go ahead and start your consumer by running `npm run start` from the mqtt-consumer directory.
+: **⏸️ Pause.
+Double check to make sure your comments are correct.**

+Then, go ahead and start your consumer by running `npm run start` from the mqtt-consumer directory.

 From a separate terminal, start up the MQTT producer (run `npm run start` from the mqtt-producer directory) and you should see this: